mtw/ITNFV-Data/README.md

 # ITNFV-Data
-Supporting data for Ochsenreiter et al. (2019), including xrRNA covariance models, seed alignments and xrRNA coordinates
+Supporting data for Ochsenreiter et al., Viruses 2019, 11(3), 298; https://doi.org/10.3390/v11030298

+This repository includes xrRNA covariance models, seed alignments, xrRNA coordinates and phylogenetic trees used in the paper.